happy-ayka/kazakhwomen/index.md

-## Welcome to the literature and sounds of
+## Welcome to the digital exhibition
-This digital exhibition explores women's perspectives on pastoralism Navigate through these curated stories to discover women's thoughts and their evolution.
+This digital exhibition traces how Xinjiang Kazakh women have expressed their lives and ideas from the 1970s to today.
+It brings together women’s writings, conversations, and drawings.
+This project explores how generations of Kazakh women have written and imagined their lives across socialism, modernization, and globalization.
+By connecting literature and digital media, I hope to build a living archive that makes their voices heard across time and place.